leylabmpi/Struo/README.md

 ### Adding more samples (genomes) to an existing custom DB

+If you set `keep_intermediate: True` for your initial run, then the intermediate files from the computationally intensive steps are kept, and so those genomes don't have to be reprocessed.
+Only new genomes will be processed, and then the database(s) will be re-created with old + new genomes.

-Add new genomes to the input table and delete the following files (if they exist):
+First, add new genomes to the input table.

+Then, delete the following files (if they exist):

 * humann2 database
   * all_genes_annot.dmnd